mblayman/mattlayman.com/content/blog/2019-01-08-web-development-environments.md

 and dependencies
 into a container
-(i.e., a thing with a common interface), then moving around that thing from one environment to another should make life better.
+(i.e., a thing with a common interface), then moving that thing around from one environment to another should be easier.

 ### Containers in practice